More than 50 rebels killed as new Ukraine leader unleashes assault

 Russia has threatened to switch off Ukraine's gas from June 3 unless it pays Gazprom upfront for supplies.
 Moscow wants to charge Kiev far more for gas than it charges European countries.
 A gas cut-off could hit onward shipments to Western Europe, some of which transit Ukraine.

-(Additional reporting by Natalia Zinets, Pavel Polityuk, Richard Balmforth and Gareth Jones in Kiev, and Katya Golubkova and Denis Pinchuk in Moscow; Writing by Peter Graff, editing by Peter Millership and Will Waterman)
+(Additional reporting by Natalia Zinets, Pavel Polityuk, Richard Balmforth and Gareth Jones in Kiev, and Katya Golubkova and Denis Pinchuk in Moscow; Writing by Peter Graff, editing by Peter Millership)